Cyogenus/IPTV-MAC-STALKER-PLAYER/README.md

-MAC-Based IPTV Player for Windows ---> Please contribute to this project
+MAC-Portal IPTV Player for Windows ---> The best open source python mac portal player on github.

 This is an open-source MAC-Based IPTV Player application designed to stream channels, video-on-demand (VOD), and series from MAC-Based IPTV portals on Windows machines.
-The player is currently under development and requires contributions to complete.

 Features
 MAC-Based IPTV Support: Access and stream content from MAC-Based IPTV portals.